dotnet/AspNetCore.Docs/aspnetcore/blazor/components/css-isolation.md

 ## Enable CSS isolation

-To define component-specific styles, create a `razor.css` file matching the name of the `.razor` file for the component.
-This `razor.css` file is a *scoped CSS file*.
+To define component-specific styles, create a `.razor.css` file matching the name of the `.razor` file for the component.
+This `.razor.css` file is a *scoped CSS file*.

 For a `MyComponent` component that has a `MyComponent.razor` file, create a file alongside the component called `MyComponent.razor.css`.
-The `MyComponent` value in the `razor.css` filename is **not** case-sensitive.
+The `MyComponent` value in the `.razor.css` filename is **not** case-sensitive.

 For example to add CSS isolation to the `Counter` component in the default Blazor project template, add a new file named `Counter.razor.css` alongside the `Counter.razor` file, then add the following CSS: